+2 Repealed by the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009.
+Now see Fair Work Act 2009 (Cwlth).

-2 The name of the State Government Insurance Commission was changed to the Insurance Commission of Western Australia by the Acts Amendment (ICWA) Act 1996 s.
+3 The name of the State Government Insurance Commission was changed to the Insurance Commission of Western Australia by the Acts Amendment (ICWA) Act 1996 s.
 8 (see also note 47).

-3 Under the Acts Amendment (ICWA) Act 1996 s.
+4 Under the Acts Amendment (ICWA) Act 1996 s.
 31(2)(h), a reference to the State Government Insurance Corporation in a written law is, unless because of the context it would be inappropriate so to do, to be construed, or have effect, as if it had been amended to be a reference to the Insurance Commission of Western Australia (see also note 47).

-4 Repealed by the Industrial Relations (Consequential Provisions) Act 1998 (C’th).
-Now see Workplace Relations Act 1996 (C’th).
+5 Repealed by the Industrial Relations (Consequential Provisions) Act 1998 (Cwlth).
+Now see Fair Work Act 2009 (Cwlth).

-5 The Workers’ Compensation Act Amendment Act (No. 2) 1977 s.
+6 The Workers’ Compensation Act Amendment Act (No. 2) 1977 s.
 3 became operative on 28 Nov 1977.